 When is Muharram 2023?

-Islamic year consists of 12 lunar months that start through the Muharram month.
+The Islamic year consists of 12 lunar months that start through the month of Muharram.
 In 1445 AH, the month of Muharram will begin on 19th July 2023.
 As the Islamic calendar is based on moon sightings, thus the date may vary with the region.

 What are the Important Dates of Muharram?